 - Implant technology: implants (materials, design, production process) and advanced seminar

 - Production engineering: advanced production processes (e.g. chipping of high-performance materials) and practical

 - Innovative production processes: additive production processes and practical

 You customize your programme by choosing 3 of these 5 electives and one elective of choice with a credit weighting of 9 ECTS.

 Subject knowledge and skills

-- Problem and project-oriented teamwork
+- Ability to carry out problem-solving and project-oriented teamwork

 - Ability to undertake and solve R&D tasks in the area of materials science